ntb5562/Quran_Reflections/README.md

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

 1. as non-registered user, I can register a new account with the site
+2. as non-registered user, I can register view quotes
-2. as a user, I can log in to the site
+3. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+4. as a user, I can add new quotes
-4. as a user, I can view all of the grocery lists I've created in a single list
+5. as a user, I can view all the quotes
-5. as a user, I can add items to an existing grocery list
+6. as a user, I can add reflections to quotes
-6. as a user, I can cross off items in an existing grocery list
+7. as a user, I can delete reflections

 ## Research Topics